dadoomer/markdown-slides/example/presentation.md

 Use background videos, background pictures and **text formatting**, everything *without breaking* your markdown files.

+[comment]: # (Other background options: https://revealjs.com/backgrounds/)
 [comment]: # (!!! data-background-video="media/video.mp4", data-background-video-loop data-background-video-muted data-background-opacity="0.2")

+Even speaker notes, accessed through the `S` key on your keyboard.

+Note:
+This will only appear in the speaker view! 🤯

-[comment]: # (Other background options: https://revealjs.com/backgrounds/)
+[comment]: # (!!!)

 ## Pictures